 Soybeans are a versatile crop that can be used in food ingredients, animal feed, fuel production and much more.
 Here’s a look into what happens in five months of growth.

 Spring – Soybeans are planted in early to mid-May.
 Five to 21 days after they’re planted, the first leaves, or cotyledons emerge.
 From there, the plant starts to develop more and more sets of leaves.
 These beginning stages are critical for the plant’s growth.

 Summer – Once the leaves are established, the soybean plant starts to develop open purple flowers on its upper nodes to help in reproduction.
 Then, each plant starts setting pods, which are eventually filled with seeds.

 Fall – In September, soybean pods change color from green to brown, which means they are reaching maturity.
 Farmers head out to the fields with their combines to harvest the crop, usually in October.

 Farm chemicals, like pesticides and fertilizers, are powerful products that farmers take seriously.
 Before any farmer can use farm chemicals, they must go through testing to become certified.
 This ensures they understand how to safely handle the chemicals, properly apply them, keep our communities safe, protect the environment and reduce risk to those who are applying them.
+The EPA makes sure label instructions are clear and easy to use, and that the pesticide does not place workers at risk.
 Here’s a look at what goes into proper applications: